amazansky/alexmazansky.com-jekyll/_projects/ask3gens.md

 ---
 name: Ask3Gens
 coauth: <a href="https://ask3gens.com/about/">Ask3Gens Team</a>
 info: Ask3Gens is an online social movement dedicated to fostering the transfer of knowledge among generations.
-Use <strong>#ask3gens</strong> on social media to ask or answer a question.
+Use <em>#ask3gens</em> on social media to ask or answer a question.
 icon: fas fa-hashtag
 lang:
 - Python
+type: small
 links:
 - name: Website
   url: https://ask3gens.com
-  type: dark
+  type: link
 ---